 I like to say Meow!

-And if you like to, you can verify that it is indeed impossible to create an object from the abstract class.
+At this point, you can verify that it is not possible to create an object from the abstract class!

 For example: